-References: See also Bug #11764622, Bug #14537277.
+References: See also: Bug #11764622, Bug #14537277.

-On 64-bit Windows platforms, values greater than 4G for the
+Replication; Microsoft Windows: On 64-bit Windows platforms, values greater than 4G for the

 max_binlog_stmt_cache_sizesystem variables were truncated to 4G.
 This caused

-INFILE to fail when trying to load a file larger than 4G in size, even when
+LOAD DATAto fail when trying to load a file larger than 4G in size, even when

 max_binlog_cache_sizewas set to a value greater than this.
 (Bug #13961678)